Moondram Pirai: In popular culture

 Balu Mahendra's Telugu film Nireekshana (1982) was dubbed and released in Tamil as Kanne Kalaimane.
 In Manadhai Thirudivittai (2001), Valayapathi (Vivek) pretends to have lost both his hands.
 His lover then promises to take care of him.
 The song "Kanne Kalaimane" is heard as the background music for the scene.
 In a comedy scene from Run (2002), Mohan (Vivek) imitates Haasan's mannerisms from the climax scene in Moondram Pirai to make his friend Shiva (R. Madhavan) recognise him but fails.

 Mahendra described his 2003 directorial venture Julie Ganapathi as an inverse of Moondram Pirai as it was about "a mad woman who has a normal man in her house".
 Malathi Rangarajan, in her review of Deiva Thirumagal (2011) said, "Probably because the scene of action is Ooty, the main character is mentally challenged, and the story-telling sequence with Vikram and the kid is familiar, at times [Deiva Thirumagal] reminds you of Balu Mahendra's inimitable Moondraam Pirai."
 Baradwaj Rangan compares a scene in Barfi!
 (2012), where Barfi (Ranbir Kapoor) goes after Shruti (Ileana D'Cruz) and stumbles, to that of Moondram Pirai's climax scene.

+In the 2023 film Leo, when the main character, Parthiban, adopts a spotted hyena, he names it “Subramani” a homage to the dog that Sridevi's character holds in the film.